 There are two sets of contacts in an ACB: the primary contacts, constructed of copper, and the arcing contacts (made of carbon).

-The main contacts are used for the typical electricity supply under normal circumstances.
 The main contacts open when there is a fault current, but the arcing contacts stay closed.

 The current will flow through the arcing contacts as soon as the main contacts open up.
-The main contacts are secure since there isn’t an arc.
+Since there isn’t an arc, the main contacts are secure.

 Once the arcing contact opens up, the arc starts to form.
 The arc cools as it travels upward, extending the arc.
 As a result, the arc is sent out at zero current.